Coolest Places To Hang Out

 When exploring Morton, it's advised for visitors to save their appetites and go for a hearty meal at Seasons Gastropub, where juicy burgers, delicious sandwiches and healthy salads await them.
 This new gastropub occupies a newly renovated space that gives it an urban-meets-old-country look.
-A spacious bar that seats more than 20 guests is a popular, local hangout for patrons to enjoy beer on tap.
+A spacious bar that seats more than 20 guests is a popular, local hangout for patrons to enjoy a beer on tap.
 When the weather is lovely, diners can head outside to the beer garden patio, where they can enjoy the warm sun with their cold beer and delicious meal.

 Maquet's Rail House

-In Pekin, 20 minutes south of Peoria, Maquet's Rail House makes for a spectacular hang out.
+In Pekin, 20 minutes south of Peoria, Maquet's Rail House makes for a spectacular hangout.
 Expect to find a long bar with several flat-screen TVs and plenty of seating.
-Patrons can snack on tasty appetizers like potato jalapeno bites and fried pickles to go with their cold beer on tap.
+Patrons can snack on tasty appetizers like potato jalapeño bites and fried pickles to go with their cold beer on tap.
 The restaurant's narrow layout and exposed silver beams make diners feel like they are eating in a cable car.
 As night falls, the vintage beer signs glow over the booths, making it a cozy and hip environment for diners.
 Guests can order a wide range of dishes like the smokehouse wrap, veggie burger, Cobb salad and the signature half-pound rail house burger.
 For an Instagram-worthy meal, order the oversized pork tenderloin sandwich.

 Check out the stunning river view at Peoria Riverfront while strolling along the walking trail that parallels the Illinois River where guests can view the Murray Baker Bridge.
 Along the way, visitors will find restaurants and shops they can easily navigate.
 For families traveling with kids, an on-site, nautical-themed playground overlooking the water is available for little ones to enjoy while parents relax and admire the view from the comfort of benches.
-Make it into an educational trip and visit the Peoria Riverfront Museum that features several rotating exhibits, which highlight the science behind certain subjects where insects, lights and more are featured.
+Make it into an educational trip and visit the Peoria Riverfront Museum which features several rotating exhibits, which highlight the science behind certain subjects where insects, lights and more are featured.
 The Dome Planetarium is the real star of the Museum where visitors can relax under the digital galaxy.

 Visitors can show their support for a local minor league baseball team at Dozer Park in Peoria, approximately two blocks away from the river.
 The pristine baseball field hosts a series of scheduled games that the public is welcome to enjoy.
 The Class A Affiliate of the St. Louis Cardinals, the Peoria Chiefs team often plays on weekdays and weekends, so their chances of seeing them play while they're in town is greater.
 The stadium is so spacious that visitors can easily buy their tickets at the entrance and sit comfortably with a great view.

 On the other side of the river is East Peoria, home to the Levee District.
 The district acts as a downtown area for East Peoria and is full of shops such as Target, ULTA Beauty and Diva Nails.
 District restaurants include Tequilas Mexican Bar & Grill, Noodles & Company and Johnny's Italian Steakhouse.
-Guests can opt to extend their visit by staying at the Holiday Inn Hotel and Suites that's within walking distance of the district.
+Guests can opt to extend their visit by staying at the Holiday Inn Hotel and Suites, within walking distance of the district.

 Pekin Park District

 Vacationers can get their dose of nature at Pekin Park District, which stretches across 2,200 acres.
 Whether they're into skateboarding, golfing or ice-skating, the district has multiple designated areas for them to practice their favorite outdoor activities.
-Golf fans, as well as first timers, can enjoy pristine courses such as the Parkview Golf Course and Lick Creek Golf Course.
+Golf fans, as well as first-timers, can enjoy pristine courses such as the Parkview Golf Course and Lick Creek Golf Course.
 Magic Dragon Golf & Games keeps families with kids entertained for hours, or families can expand the fun to the water when they rent a dragon-shaped pedal boat and explore the lagoon in the district.
 Tennis and racket ball courts are also available on the premises.

 Obed & Isaac's Microbrewery and Eatery

 Take a step back in history at Obed & Isaac's Microbrewery and Eatery.
 This historic 1889 church in downtown Peoria is now home to this family-friendly upscale pub.
 Enjoy handmade craft beers and ciders produced right here in Peoria, and upscale pub fare with a twist to complement your palate.
-Once you are done marveling the original woodwork, chandeliers and stain glass windows, be sure to check out their Bocce Garden Grill!
+Once you are done marveling at the original woodwork, chandeliers and stained glass windows, be sure to check out their Bocce Garden Grill!
 It includes two bocce ball courts and oversized outdoor games.
 Did we mention it is also dog friendly?
 They even make their own doggie treats for your pooch!